Bureta Faraimo

-Bureta Faraimo (born 16 July 1990) is a United States international rugby league footballer who plays on the for the Doncaster RLFC in the RFL League 1.
+Bureta Faraimo (born 16 July 1990) is a United States international rugby league footballer who plays on the for Hunslet in the RFL Championship on loan from Doncaster.

 He has previously played for the Parramatta Eels in the NRL, and Hull F.C. in the Super League.

 Early life

 Faraimo was born in Wellington, New Zealand, and is of Tokelaun descent (Olohega) also known as Swains Island which is a part of American Samoa.

 He played his junior rugby league for St. George, New Zealand.

 Club career

 New Zealand

 In 2010, Faraimo trialed with the New Zealand Warriors Under 20s team but didn't get a contract.
 Later that year, while playing for the Wainuiomata Lions, Faraimo was selected to play for the Wellington Orcas in the National Competition, scoring 12 tries in his first 3 games.

 Mackay Cutters

 In 2011, Faraimo moved to Australia to play for the Mackay Cutters in the Queensland Cup for more rugby league exposure.
 In just half a season, Faraimo had scored 29 tries.